-Implementation of Mitigation Measure 4.C-5w, set forth below, which is hereby adopted and incorporated into the Project, would reduce transit, bicycle, and auto travel secondary impacts to less-than-significant levels, but would not reduce pedestrian travel impacts to less-than-significant levels.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measure 4.C-5w, set forth below, which is hereby adopted and incorporated into the Project, would reduce transit, bicycle, and auto travel secondary impacts to less-than-significant levels, but would not reduce pedestrian travel impacts to lessthan-significant levels.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 Implementation of Mitigation Measure 4.C-5w would reduce projected pedestrian delay during the a.m. and p.m. peak hours and would reduce delay for all but one leg.
 The west leg during the p.m. peak hour would experience a 0.5 seconds (2 percent) increase in delay.
 Due to the need to accommodate elderly pedestrians crossing at this intersection, it is not feasible to reduce the cycle length sufficiently to fully mitigate to less-than-significant.
 This impact would therefore be significant and unavoidable.